lykhonis/storage-subnet/README.md

 ### Running a miner
 You can run a miner in your base environment like so:

+> NOTE: When registering a miner, it is *highly* recommended to not reuse hotkeys.
+Best practice is to always use a new hotkey when registering on SN21.

 ```bash
 python neurons/miner.py --wallet.name <NAME> --wallet.hotkey <HOTKEY> --logging.debug